paritytech/polkadot-sdk/bridges/docs/high-level-overview.md

 The pallet tracks current GRANDPA authorities set and only accepts finality proofs (GRANDPA justifications), generated by the current authorities set.
 The GRANDPA protocol itself requires current authorities set to generate explicit justification for the header that enacts next authorities set.
-Such headers and their finality proofs are called mandatory in the pallet and relayer pays no fee for such headers submission.
+Such headers and their finality proofs are called mandatory in the pallet and relayer pays no fee for such headers' submission.

 The pallet does not require all headers to be imported or provided.
-The relayer itself chooses which headers he wants to submit (with the exception of mandatory headers).
+The relayer itself chooses which headers he wants to submit (except for mandatory headers).

 More: [pallet level documentation and code](../modules/grandpa/).